karmaniverous/stan-cli/guides/getting-started.md

 Other clients

-- If you prefer another client, ensure its system prompt contains the entire bootloader.
-You can copy it from the source link above.
+- If you prefer another client, ensure its system prompt contains the bootloader (see the guide above).
 - It is possible to run STAN in the GPT web application, but it’s not recommended because the bootloader must be present for reliable operation.
 If you wish to try, add the bootloader to the project instructions of a GPT project.

 ### Guardrails & limits